fahadjafferi/ekotesttask/README.md

 # Infra Setup:
-- Using Vagrant - Create Server with Docker installed running Jenkins
+- Jenkins CI: Using Vagrant Create Server with Docker installed running Jenkins.
-- Automate Environment: Using Ansible Jenkin Plugin, Run Ansible Playbook to Provision server with Ubuntu 16.04 LTS and with latest packages Install Docker
+- Automate Environment: Using Ansible Jenkin Plugin, Run Ansible Playbook to
+	- Provision server with Ubuntu 16.04 LTS and with latest packages
+	- Install Docker
-Install CKAN using Docker Image
+ 	- Install CKAN using Docker Image

 The tools used to create the test task are:
 Vagrant to create the infrastructure for this lab.